Rolf Caroli

 Rolf Caroli (23 December 1933 – 10 June 2007) was an East German amateur light-middleweight boxer who won bronze medals at the European championships in 1955, 1957 and 1959.
 He competed in the 1960 Summer Olympics, but lost in the first bout.
-His brother was East German boxing champion Goerg Caroli.
+His brother was East German boxing champion Georg Caroli.

 1960 Olympic results

 Below is the record of Rolf Caroli, a light middleweight boxer who competed for the United German Team at the 1960 Rome Olympics: